Course Title: Managerial Advisory Finance

 In this way, you will gain a broader understanding of the implications of finance in management accounting decisions.
 The advantages and limitations of finance techniques in decision making expose students to the broader social and behavioural context of finance in management accounting control.
 You will explore the situations in which finance supports, or hinders, both short and long term strategic investment decisions.
 A critique of financial risk management calculation is a key focus area for this course.

 It is assumed you will have knowledge of introductory accounting and management accounting to be able to apply them in a business setting.

 You are advised to follow the sequence of courses in the degree structure.

 On the successful completion of this course you will demonstrate your work-readiness skills by being able to:

-- Identify and appraise business risks faced by organisations and develop and communicate risk management strategies to specialists and non-specialists.
+- Identify business risks faced by organisations and develop and communicate risk management strategies to specialists and non-specialists.